 Upon its release in 1989, critics universally panned Shocker.
 It was a modest box office success but certainly didn’t set any records.
 Due to bad reviews and a less than perfect screenplay from Craven, Shocker remains an under-appreciated film.
 While it’s not Craven’s best work it’s not his worst either.
 For this critic, that distinction belongs to My Soul to Take.
 But that’s another discussion for another day.

-Jonathan is a college football player who was adopted by a police Lieutenant and his family at a young age.
-When a psychotic killer begins a murder spree in Jonathan’s hometown, he begins to see each killing in his dreams.
-Jonathan learns that he is psychically connected to the killer.
-But he doesn’t know why.
-Jonathan helps the department successfully capture the killer.
-But after being arrested, the killer transfers himself into the television airwaves and continues his murder spree.
+Shocker follows Jonathan, a college football player who was adopted by a police Lieutenant and his family at a young age.
+When a psychotic killer begins a murder spree in Jonathan’s hometown, he comes to learn that he is psychically connected to the killer.
+Jonathan uses said connection to help the police department capture the madman.
+But after being apprehended, the killer transfers himself into the television airwaves and continues his murder spree.

-One of the things that work well about Shocker is its soundtrack.
-It combines heavy metal music with ultra violence.
-The result is reminiscent of Argento’s tendency to pair rock music with extreme carnage.
-The soundtrack features songs from Megadeth with Tommy Lee, Iggy Pop, and Paul Stanley also contributing.
+One of the things that works really well about the film is its soundtrack.
+It combines heavy metal music with ultra violence in a way that’s reminiscent of early Argento.
+And while the result certainly isn’t giving Suspiria a run for its money, the juxtaposition is still sufficiently unnerving.
+The soundtrack features songs from rock icons like Megadeth, Tommy Lee, Iggy Pop, and Paul Stanley.

-If you haven’t seen Shocker because of its terrible reputation, consider giving it a chance.
-Don’t expect anything from it and you may come away pleasantly surprised.
-It features a good soundtrack and an interesting killer.
-The characters are mostly likable and there is plenty of overacting.
-Shocker is currently available on DVD from Universal.
+If you haven’t seen Shocker because of its shoddy reputation, consider giving it a chance.
+Don’t expect perfection and you may come away pleasantly surprised.
+It boasts an unnerving soundtrack, a few great kills, and a menacing villain.